-The GED Testing Program gives adults and out-of-school youth an opportunity to demonstrate their academic skills and to earn the New Hampshire High School Equivalency Certificate.
-GED programs operate under the auspices of the GED Testing Service®.
+The High School Equivalency Testing Program gives adults and out-of-school youth an opportunity to demonstrate their academic skills and to earn the New Hampshire High School Equivalency Certificate.

 Notice: The GED Tests will change on January 1, 2014, New Hampshire is using HiSET, published by Educational Testing Service, as the New Hampshire High School Equivalency Test.
 Test-takers who have not completed and passed all sections of the GED Tests before the end of December, 2013, will have to start over.
 All GED candidates are urged to complete GED testing as soon as possible!

 It's also important to know that you cannot take high school equivalency tests online.
 A website that suggests that you can take GED or any high school equivalency tests online is not legitimate.
 Even if tests are given on computer, you must take them onsite at an authorized testing center.

-These forms require students to demonstrate that they have passed Official GED Practice Tests.
+These forms require students to demonstrate that they have passed Official GED or HiSET Practice Tests.

 |Contents of the HiSET Tests||Information for Home Schooled Applicants|

 |Frequently Asked Questions about the GED||Information for Students Under the Age of 18|

 |HiSET Fees in New Hampshire||Preparation for the HiSET Tests|